skgadi/Projects/README.md

-# documents
+# Projects by Suresh Kumar Gadi

-Documents prepared by Suresh Kumar Gadi
+This repo contains the projects by Suresh Kumar Gadi